 Collagen is a protein fibre that makes up about one third of the body’s whole protein content.
 It can be found in tendons, ligaments, bone, muscle, cartilage and skin.
 Together with elastin, it forms a mesh that gives the skin structure, strength and elasticity.

-The amount of collagen in the skin peeks in early adulthood and declines thereafter.
+The amount of collagen in the skin peaks in early adulthood and declines thereafter.
 This is due to the fact that collagen is being broken down faster than it is being repaired or replaced.
 The result of reduced collagen levels is weaker, thinner skin, more prone to sagging and wrinkling.

 Excessive sun exposure